School Nurse Assistant Program (SNAP) Parents' Connection to Their Child's School Health and Wellness Information

 Receive immediate notifications when there are changes in your child’s health status.

 All medication for Preschool–12th grade students is to be kept in the Nurses Office.
-Schools will not administer medications.
+Individual school offices will not administer medications.
 Any request for medication to be given during the school day must be provided to the nurse after completing the online Medication Administration Request Form.
 Students may not be in possession of prescription or non-prescription medications during school hours or at school-related activities, on or off campus (excluding emergency medications).

 All prescription medications must be accompanied by a hard copy Medication Administration Request Form signed and dated by the prescribing physician and both parents or guardians requesting this service.
 This hard copy form must be submitted to the Nurses Office with the medication.